 The centre-of-the-face highlighting strikes again!
 Rita also went a bit too light there, but you know what?
 Aside from that minor issue, I think she looks pretty great here.
 Her smoky black shadow is modern with the angular outer corners, and works well with her dark brows, nude lips and revealing dress.
 Thanks to the magic of extensions, her hair is tied back in a long, sleek ponytail.

-We haven't seen Selena on the red carpet since the Met Ball, where she wore a heavier red lips 'n' flower look.
+We haven't seen Selena on the red carpet since the Met Gala, where she wore a heavier red lips 'n' flower look.
 I like this so much better.
-It's no wonder she's the new face (hair) of Pantene—her curls couldn't be glossier.
+It's no wonder she's the new face (hair)—her curls couldn't be glossier.
 I also like how she contoured her cheeks with a peachy blush, and the slightly metallic quality of her peach lipstick.
 Not crazy about the lashes, but they're not terrible.

 Karlie was the most bare-faced person on this entire red carpet, wearing just peach blush, darkened upper lashes and a creamy nude lipstick.
 Brows are natural, hair is tousled and beachy, and she looks stunning—as usual.

 Is anyone else bothered by that tiny, unblended swipe of contour stuck in the middle of Hailee's cheek?
 I can't look away.
 That and the concealer build-up under her eyes take away from what is otherwise a great beauty look: shiny, centre-parted hair, popsicle-pink lips and flirty cat eyes.
 In a world of Instagram brows, I find her natural ones refreshing.